 To check the sequence of time intervals in great detail it is possible to activate the “Display all dates” option yielding a detailed analysis.

-All matching intervals are listed.
-It is not practical to use this option on large musical items…
+All matching intervals will be listed.
+It is not practical to use this option on large pieces of music…

-Dates are in seconds, rounded to 0.1 s, although more accurate values are taken into account.
-In fact, all time calculations are performed on integer ratios, just as in Bol Processor’s console.
+Dates are in seconds, rounded to 0.1s, although more accurate values are used.
+In fact, all time calculations are based on whole numbers, as in the Bol Processor console.

-The result is always arguable.
-For instance, some melodic or harmonic intervals may appear “accidental” rather than significant.
+The result is always debatable.
+For example, some melodic or harmonic intervals may appear "accidental" rather than significant.

-For this and other reasons, it may be necessary to figure out more options associated with musical and performance styles.
+For this and other reasons, it may be necessary to explore other options related to musical and performance styles.

 Graphic display

-Melodic and harmonic tonal intervals are displayed with the background of the tonal scale used for the performance.
-Here it would be ‘rameau_en_sib
+Melodic and harmonic tonal intervals are displayed against the background of the tonal scale used for the performance.
+Here it would be 'rameau_en_sib

-’, although an equal-tempered scale would be used by default.
+', although by default an equal-tempered scale is used.

-Clicking the links to harmonic interval images (see above picture) yields the following three graphs — in separate and resizable windows:
+Clicking on the links to the harmonic interval pictures (see image above) will bring up the following three graphs — in separate and resizable windows:

-Intervals are shown as gold highlightings with widths proportional to their relative scores.
-On the leftmost picture, these golden segments are drawn behind fifths, major and minor thirds marked on the scale.
-For this reason the yellow highlighting of link between Eb and G, behind the green link of a harmonic major third, is less visible on the full picture.
+Intervals are shown as gold highlights with widths proportional to their relative values.
+In the left-hand image, these golden segments are drawn behind the fifths, major and minor thirds marked on the scale.
+For this reason, the yellow highlighting of the link between Eb and G, behind the green link of a harmonic major third, is less visible in the full image.

-Minor thirds (ratio 6/5) have been added in the settings.
-For this reason, the ones available on this scale are displayed as black segments.
-These additional ratios are listed on the top right of each picture.
+Minor thirds (ratio 6/5) have been added to the settings.
+For this reason, those available in this scale are shown as black segments.
+These additional ratios are listed at the top right of each image.

 Restricted analysis

-If a MusicXML file has been imported along with measure numbers (notated [—1—], [—2—] etc.), these can be used to restrict the analysis to a subset of the score.
+If a MusicXML file has been imported along with bar numbers (notated [—1—], [—2—] etc.), these can be used to restrict the analysis to a subset of the score.

-Below is the setting of measures #1 to #32 (the Aria) in J.S.
-Bach’s Goldberg Variations:
+Below is the setting of bars #1 to #32 (the Aria) in J.S.
+Bach's Goldberg Variations:

-Restricting the tonal analysis to the Aria in Goldberg Variations makes sense because other variations, due to their high speed, do not display harmonic intervals longer than the minimum duration fixed in the settings (500 ms).
+Restricting the tonal analysis to the Aria in the Goldberg Variations makes sense because other variations, due to their high speed, do not show harmonic intervals longer than the minimum duration fixed in the settings (500 ms).

-Tonal analysis with the help of Bol Processor aims at supporting the choice of a tuning system best fitting a musical piece — a temperament as figured out by Baroque musicians.
-This issue is addressed on page Comparing temperaments.
+Tonal analysis with the Bol Processor aims to help choose the most appropriate tuning system for a piece of music — a temperament as defined by Baroque musicians.
+This topic is covered on the page Comparing temperaments.

-We first describe a visual method for estimating (rather than measuring) the adequacy of a tuning system for the performance of musical works imported from MusicXML scores — read the page on this subject.
-In the next section, we will show how to compare all candidate scales in an automatic way, taking into account relevant parameters revealed in this section.
+We first describe a visual method for estimating (rather than measuring) the adequacy of a tuning system for the performance of musical works imported from MusicXML scores — read the page on this topic.
+In the next section, we will show how to automatically compare all candidate scales, taking into account the relevant parameters revealed in this section.

-Take for instance J.S.
-Bach’s Prelude 1 in C major for which some historical information (reported by Asselin, 2000 p.
-142) suggested the choice of a Kirnberger temperament.
+Take, for example, J.S.
+Bach's Prelude 1 in C major for which some historical information (reported by Asselin, 2000 p.
+142) suggests the choice of a Kirnberger temperament.
 Which one?

-The full representation of harmonic tonal intervals is shown above and matched against two different scales described by Kirnberger (Asselin, 2000 p.
+The full representation of the harmonic intervals is shown above and compared with two different scales described by Kirnberger (Asselin, 2000 p.
 90, 93).
-The matching looks better on the right one (Kirnberger III).
-For instance, interval ‘D’ - ‘A’ is closer to a “pure” fifth (702 cents) on Kirnberger III (697) than on Kirnberger II (691).
-Another significant matching is the harmonic major third ‘F’ - ‘A’.
-Other intervals are similar with respect to these scales.
+The match looks better on the right (Kirnberger III).
+For example, the interval 'D' - 'A' is closer to a "pure" fifth (702 cents) on Kirnberger III (697) than on Kirnberger II (691).
+Another significant match is the harmonic major third 'F' - 'A'.
+Other intervals are similar in terms of these scales.

 A careful listening to both versions might confirm this mechanical analysis:

-The same crude analysis does not yield a noticeable result for François Couperin’s Les Ombres Errantes.
-Harmonic interval analysis may be of less relevance because this item is globally more perceived as sequences of melodic intervals, including minor thirds and major seconds.
-This is visible on the graph of melodic intervals:
+For François Couperin's Les Ombres Errantes, the same crude analysis yields no significant result.
+Harmonic interval analysis may be less relevant because this piece is more generally perceived as a sequence of melodic intervals, including minor thirds and major seconds.
+This can be seen in the graph of melodic intervals:

-’ scale does not reveal interesting patterns for the simple reason that neither minor thirds nor major seconds have been taken into account on this scale in terms of “just intonation” — read page Just intonation: a general framework.
-Even though we may assume that a Pythagorean major second (ratio 9/8) sounds more “consonant” than a harmonic one (ratio 10/9), there is no reason for systematically asserting that the harmonic minor third (ratio 6/5) is “better” than the Pythagorean one (ratio 32/27).
+' scale does not reveal any interesting patterns, for the simple reason that neither minor thirds nor major seconds have been taken into account in this scale in terms of "just intonation" — see page Just intonation: a general framework.
+Although we can assume that a Pythagorean major second (ratio 9/8) sounds more "consonant" than a harmonic one (ratio 10/9), there is no reason to systematically claim that the harmonic minor third (ratio 6/5) is "better" than the Pythagorean one (ratio 32/27).

-The picture on the left side reveals that frequent melodic intervals of major thirds do highlight harmonic major thirds (ratio 5/4) of this scale.
+The picture on the left shows that the frequent melodic intervals of major thirds emphasise the harmonic major thirds (ratio 5/4) of this scale.

-We need to check intervals smaller than major thirds on tonal scales.
-If we instruct the machine to check intervals close (within ± 10 cents) to the harmonic minor third (ratio 6/5), the preceding graphs are displayed as follows:
+We need to check intervals smaller than the major third in the tonal scales.
+If we tell the machine to check intervals close (within ± 10 cents) to the harmonic minor third (ratio 6/5), the above graphs will look like this:

-The picture on the left side reveals that all minor thirds used in this performance coincide within ± 10 cents with harmonic minor thirds (ratio 6/5) of the scale, which is an incentive to admit that the ‘rameau_en_sib
+The picture on the left side shows that all the minor thirds used in this performance coincide within ± 10 cents with the harmonic minor thirds (ratio 6/5) of the scale, which is an incentive to admit that the 'rameau_en_sib

-’ scale would be a fair (if not the best) tuning option for Les Ombres Errantes.
+' scale would be a fair (perhaps the best) tuning option for Les Ombres Errantes.

-A counter-example is the matching of Les Ombres Errantes with a pure-minor-thirds temperament designed during the 16th century (Asselin 2000 p.
-82, see image).
-Below are the graphs of matching melodic (left) and harmonic (right) intervals, along with black lines marking harmonic minor thirds (ratio 6/5):
+A counter-example is the matching of Les Ombres Errantes with a pure-minor-thirds temperament designed during in 16th century (Asselin 2000 p.
+82, see figure).
+Below are the graphs of the matching melodic (left) and harmonic (right) intervals, with black lines marking the harmonic minor thirds (ratio 6/5):

-The main drawback of this ‘pure_minor_thirds’ temperament is the very low position of ‘Ab’ meant to produce a consonant sequence of minor thirds: ‘Ab’ - ‘B’ - ‘D’ - ‘F’.
-Yet ‘Ab’ - ‘B’ is not a melodic interval found in this piece, nor ‘Db’ - ‘E’ and ‘E’ - ‘G’ which are well rendered by the ‘pure_minor_thirds’ temperament.
-Mismatches are also visible on harmonic intervals — and easy to detect by listening.
-We may conclude that the pure minor thirds temperament is neither the best not the worst tuning system for this musical work, although comparing sound productions suggests that it is significantly less good than the ‘rameau_en_sib
+The main drawback of this 'pure_minor_thirds' temperament is the very low position of 'Ab' which is supposed to produce a consonant sequence of minor thirds: 'Ab' - 'B' - 'D' - 'F'.
+However, 'Ab' - 'B' is not a melodic interval found in this piece, nor are 'Db' - 'E' and 'E' - 'G', which are well represented by the 'pure_minor_thirds' temperament.
+There are also discrepancies in the harmonic intervals, which are easy to hear.
+We can conclude that the pure minor thirds temperament is neither the best nor the worst tuning system for this musical work, although the comparison of sound productions suggests that it is significantly less good than the 'rameau_en_sib

 ’ scale.